cefriel/coney/README.md

 More information on the components and how to use them are available in the repository Wiki.

+### Coney Enterprise Edition

+The Coney Enterprise Edition is mainly based on the open source components, but offers additional features:
+- Multi-user and multi-project features to support hierarchies and access levels for surveys
+- Centralized console to access Coney components and browse projects and surveys
+- Link personalization for survey delivery (users, metadata, limit to number completions)
+- Chat interface personalization (colors, logo, etc.)

+If you are interested, or if you simply want to know more, contact us visiting [coney.cefriel.com](https://coney.cefriel.com).

 ### Publications

 To know more in details the project you can access related pubblications:
 - _CHItaly 2019_: Extended abstract and poster "CONEY: A CONversational survEY Toolkit" on [Zenodo](https://doi.org/10.5281/zenodo.3446014)
 - _IJHCS 2020_: Journal paper "Submitting surveys via a conversational interface: An evaluation of user acceptance and approach effectiveness" on [Arxiv](https://arxiv.org/pdf/2003.02537.pdf)

-Coney has been developed by [Cefriel](https://www.cefriel.com/).
-If you have more questions or feedback don’t hesitate to contact the Coney Team at [coney@cefriel.com](mailto:coney@cefriel.com).

 ### Cite as